Chad-Mowbray/iamb-classifier/README.md

 # Iambic Pentameter Period Classifier

 ## Overview
 `ipclassifier` accepts a text file, which should be lines of English iambic pentameter, and outputs the period/style classification.
+It only uses features derived from prosody to make a classification.

 ## Installation